5eqn/elaboration-scala/README.md

 sbt test
 ```

 You can also change the test sources to see failed cases!
+Also note that there're built-in tests on failed cases in later chapters.

 ## Difficulty Order